 a.
 Salaries and benefits for Executive Director, the Fiscal Officer, and the Deputy Fiscal Officer.

 b.
-All changes to the Salary Schedule and to staff benefit plans.
+All changes to the Pay Bands and to staff benefit plans.

 Purchased and Contracted Services:

 a.
 Advertising for bids and letting contracts for repairs that are required to be formally bid under Ohio law.